leo-step/digit-recognition/README.md

 # digit-recognition
-AP Computer Science A final project
+Final project for AP Computer Science A